-The rain has been pouring in San Diego, creating a lot of greenery and likely an early arrival of gorgeous spring blooms.
-The Spring Equinox is just around the corner and is always an exciting time of beauty and rebirth here in the sunniest city in the nation, so to get you prepped for our favorite season of the year in our favorite city, here are 5 of the best places to see spring blooms and wildflowers in San Diego.
+The Spring Equinox is just around the corner and is always an exciting time of beauty and rebirth here in the sunniest city in the nation.
+To get you prepped for our favorite season of the year in our favorite city, here are 5 of the best places to see spring blooms and wildflowers in San Diego.
 And remember, please don’t pick the wildflowers.

 1. Palos Verde Peninsula